-(As adopted by the Board of Directors of the Casualty Actuarial Society, May 1988)
+(Adopted by the Board of Directors of the CAS May 1988)

 The purpose of this Statement is to identify and describe principles applicable to the determination and review of property and casualty insurance rates.
 The principles in this Statement are limited to that portion of the ratemaking process involving the estimation of costs associated with the transfer of risk.
-This statement consists of four parts:
+This Statement consists of four parts:

-- I. Definitions
+- I. DEFINITIONS

 - II.
-Principles
+PRINCIPLES

 - III.
-Considerations
+CONSIDERATIONS

 - IV.
-Conclusion
+CONCLUSION